 Ian Andrews is a teacher and the marketing coordinator at CenterForLit.
 He has been reading and talking about good books his entire life.
 Homeschooled through 12th grade, he attended his parents’ alma mater, Hillsdale College, where he graduated with a degree in English Literature.
 He and his wife, Emily, live in Spokane, Washington, and work full-time for Adam and Missy Andrews at CenterForLit, teaching, writing, and developing the newest wave of teacher aids in literature.

-Isaac Mogilevsky is a passionate disciple of Christ with a real desire to inspire young people to follow Jesus.
+Isaac Mogilevsky is a homeschool graduate who is a passionate disciple of Christ with a real desire to inspire young people to follow Jesus.
 He is a speaker, writer, and filmmaker.
 In 2016, He began blogging and in 2018, he founded Daily Disciple Ministry with the goal to help people become authentic, inspired, and passionate disciples of Jesus, through resources like articles, videos, and more.

 After several trips across the ocean, Ginger Rempel is now in full time ministry with Frontiers Canada, a mission organization focused on the Muslim world.
 She is working in the home office in Mobilization and Admin support and loves encouraging young people to step out of their comfort zone and sees a great potential in homeschooled teens.
 She will be attending College in the fall to get her Veterinary Technology diploma and has a vision of building a bridge into unreached communities through holistic animal care.